Gaither Report

-Deterrence & Survival in the Nuclear Age, commonly referred to as the Gaither report, is a report submitted in November 1957 to the United States National Security Council and the U.S. president concerning strategy to prepare against the perceived threat of a nuclear attack from the Soviet Union.
+Deterrence & Survival in the Nuclear Age, commonly referred to as the Gaither report, is a US government report concerning strategy to prepare against the perceived threat of a nuclear attack from the Soviet Union.
+It was submitted to the United States National Security Council and the president in November 1957.

+The report's common name stems the involvement of H. Rowan Gaither.

 Preparation

 It was prepared by a panel constituted as part of the Science Advisory Committee, at that time part of the Office of Defense Mobilization.
-The report's common name stems from the panel's first chairman H. Rowan Gaither.
-He and the group were tasked by President Dwight D. Eisenhower with creating a strategy that would strengthen the US military defensive systems, and better prepare the US for a nuclear attack.
+Panel chairman H. Rowan Gaither and the group were tasked by President Dwight D. Eisenhower with creating a strategy that would strengthen the US military defensive systems, and better prepare the US for a nuclear attack.
 The report was largely written by panel members Paul Nitze and George Lincoln.

 Content

 The report called for an urgent strengthening of US missile technology, along with offensive and defensive military capabilities.
 It also called for a fifty percent increase in US military spending and a redesign of the US Defense Department.
 The committee presented the Gaither Report to President Eisenhower on November 7, 1957.